Serial killer’s victim portraits could help crack cold cases

 Little, he added, could “inflict trauma on his victim’s relatives indirectly with the drawings and that is undoubtedly a small payoff for him.”

-An FBI crime analyst who’s been working on the Little case for more than a year said investigators felt they had little choice but to publicly release the portraits.
+An FBI crime analyst who has been working on the Little case for more than a year said investigators felt they had little choice but to publicly release the portraits.

 “At this point all we have left is to appeal to the public to help us resolve these cases,” said Christina Palazzolo, an analyst with the bureau’s Violent Criminal Apprehension Program.
 “It was just in an effort to try to get as many eyes as possible on the unmatched confession details.”